CPA - Certified Public Accountant

 two years experience in auditing and passing the two and half day, five part CPA exam.
 At the time of Jim's passing the exam

 the parts were auditing, accounting theory, accounting and taxes (two parts) and law.

 To maintain certification, CPAs must complete 80 hours of Continuing Professional Education every two years in which 24 hours must be accounting and auditing, 8 hours of fraud, four hours of ethics, and more.

-Jim is a licensed CPA in California and Texas and a member of AICPA and CalCPA
+Jim is a licensed CPA in California and a member of AICPA and CalCPA

 California State Board of Accountancy License Lookup